Simone Giertz: Every Day Calendar

 In a July 2019 Patreon post, Giertz stated that she had abandoned the concept of the "shitty robots" as it was no longer something she wanted to do and she felt that the joke had played out.
-As Giertz shifted away from such work, she began designing products to sell.
+As she shifted away from such work, Giertz began designing products to sell.
 She reflected in a June 2022 interview with Fast Company, "I'm a recovering self-deprecator.
 It's such a defense mechanism on the internet as well—like, the way you survive being an online creator is beating everyone to the joke and to the insult.
 I've been really trying to practice not talking myself down and talking down my skills."
 She was also motivated by a desire for her career not to depend on YouTube.

 Giertz's first commercial release was the Every Day Calendar, a habit-tracking product designed by her and four collaborators.
 Giertz had originally built the project for herself, as she had begun engaging in meditation and yoga after her surgery and wanted to do these habits daily, before designing another version that could be sold at scale.
 It consisted of a wooden-framed printed circuit board with hexagonal capacitive sensing buttons that light up an LED for each day of the year.
 She launched a Kickstarter fundraising campaign for the calendar in October 2018; initially aiming to raise $35,000, she ultimately received $593,352 from over two thousand donors.
 She also published open-source schematics for the product to be made by others.
 Production began around December 2019.
 The product was later sold by other vendors, including the Museum of Modern Art Design Store.